mhelke/Thoth/README.md

 # Thoth
-Thoth is a chess engine written in C and UCI compatible.
+Thoth is a UCI compatible chess engine written in C.

 ## Performance
   * Elo: